Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/Theme colors/README.md

 <h3>The chrome folder</h3>
 <p>The fastest way to find it is to just type <code>about:support</code> on the URL bar of your firefox, and then click the <b>open folder</b> button inside the "profile folder" section.
 After this, your profile folder will be open.</p>

-<h4>You may or may not see the chrome folder.
-If you don't see it, just create it and place inside the usercontent.css and userchrome.css files.</h4>
+<p><i>You may or may not see the chrome folder.
+If you don't see it, just create it and place inside the usercontent.css and userchrome.css files.</i></p>

 <p>If you want to know the exact location for profile folders (information taken from <a href="http://kb.mozillazine.org/Profile_folder_-_Firefox">here</a>):</p>